 The effects of marijuana may vary from person to person.
 Based on the user’s experience, marijuana can be categorized as a hallucinogen, depressant, or stimulant.

-Marijuana is a drug obtained from marijuana seeds and the leaves, flowers, stems of the Cannabis sativa or Cannabis indica plant.
-It is the third most frequently used addictive substance after tobacco and alcohol.
+Marijuana is a drug obtained from marijuana seeds and the leaves, flowers, and stems of the Cannabis sativa or Cannabis indica plant.
+It is the third most frequently used addictive substance after tobacco and alcohol and many refer to it as a gateway drug as such.
 Marijuana has been traditionally considered a hallucinogen.
 Yet, many users report that it also has stimulant and depressant effects.
 Because of its potential benefits, marijuana has been increasingly used for severe debilitating conditions.
 These include HIV/AIDs, epilepsy, and chronic pain.
 Medical marijuana is available only through specialized facilities called marijuana dispensaries.

 We look at the different properties of marijuana and what each of them means to your health.
 Besides, we also discuss the short-term and long-term effects of marijuana use.